I2C: Circuit interconnections

 I^{2}C is popular for interfacing peripheral circuits to prototyping systems, such as the Arduino and Raspberry Pi.
-I^{2}C does not employ a standardized connector, however, board designers have created various wiring schemes for I^{2}C interconnections.
+I^{2}C does not employ a standardized connector; however, board designers have created various wiring schemes for I^{2}C interconnections.
 To minimize the possible damage due to plugging 0.1-inch headers in backwards, some developers have suggested using alternating signal and power connections of the following wiring schemes: (GND, SCL, VCC, SDA) or (VCC, SDA, GND, SCL).

 The vast majority of applications use I^{2}C in the way it was originally designed—peripheral ICs directly wired to a processor on the same printed circuit board, and therefore over relatively short distances of less than 1 ft, without a connector.
-However using a differential driver, an alternate version of I^{2}C can communicate up to 20 meters (possibly over 100 meters) over CAT5 or other cable.
+However using a differential driver, an alternate version of I^{2}C can communicate up to 20 meters (possibly over 100 meters) over Cat 5 or other cable.

 Several standard connectors carry I^{2}C signals.
-For example, the UEXT, the 10-pin iPack, and the 6P6C Lego Mindstorms NXT connectors carry I^{2}C. Every HDMI and most DVI and VGA connectors carry DDC2 data over I^{2}C. Additionally, 8P8C connectors and a CAT5 cable normally used for the Ethernet physical layer can sometimes be used to carry differential-encoded or boosted single-ended I^{2}C signals.
+For example, the UEXT, the 10-pin iPack, and the 6P6C Lego Mindstorms NXT connectors carry I^{2}C. Every HDMI and most DVI and VGA connectors carry DDC2 data over I^{2}C. Additionally, 8P8C connectors and a Cat 5 cable normally used for the Ethernet physical layer can sometimes be used to carry differential-encoded or boosted single-ended I^{2}C signals.